Guide to house raffles

 Who uses property raffles to sell their home and why?

 Homeowners might consider a property raffle for a variety of reasons.
 Usually, homes included in property raffles are large, aspirational homes that an average house hunter would be unable to afford.
 Operating a property raffle immediately broadens your pool of potential buyers considerably.
-The idea of wining a dream property for a few pounds is often enough to attract a large number of entries.
+The idea of winning a dream property for a few pounds is often enough to attract a large number of entries.
 Many property raffles are also now run in partnership with charities, adding an extra motivation for people to buy tickets.

 Pros and cons – the winners and losers of house raffles